Remodel, add a pool, purchase a vehicle, or even pay for education.

 - Receive detailed monthly statements

-Terms and Conditions: Line of credit amount of $20,000 a fully drawn line would result in a monthly payment of $250.00 based off the terms and conditions of the loan agreement that states that the customer will be billed 1.25% of the outstanding balance each month compiling interest at a rate of Prime plus 1 or 5% APR.
+Terms and Conditions: Line of credit amount of $20,000 a fully drawn line would result in a monthly payment of $250.00 based off the terms and conditions of the loan agreement that states that the customer will be billed 1.25% of the outstanding balance each month compiling interest at a rate of Prime plus .40% APR up to .55% APR.
 Rates and terms are subject to change based on market conditions and borrower eligibility and may not be available at commitment of closing.

 Home Improvement Loans allow you to make additions and changes to your home, including adding a room or deck, a new roof, new heating and cooling, or many other types of Home Improvement.
 The First State Bank offers several other types of Consumer Loans, including Auto Loans, Personal Loans or Debt Consolidation Loans.